OstapHEP/pidcalib/README.md

-# pidcalib : The efficient processing of LHCb/PidCalib PIC calibration data  using [ostap] project
+# pidcalib : The efficient processing of LHCb/PidCalib PID calibration data  using [ostap] project

 ## Dependencies